Offices and Services

 A University-School Partnership

-One of the strongest and most comprehensive examples of university-school partnerships in the nation is the exemplary Watson School of Education Professional Development System Partnership.
-This 13-year collaborative has established collegial working relationships with ten school districts.
+One of the strongest and most comprehensive examples of school-university partnerships in the nation is the Watson College of Education Professional Development System partnership recognized by the National Association of Professional Development Schools for Exemplary PDS Achievement in 2014.
 The university recognized early that true systemic reform of teacher preparation would require honest and aggressive partnerships among schools of education, public schools and the general public.
+Since 1993, the Watson College has established collegial working relationships with twelve school districts and two public charter schools.
 Visit the PDS website >

 Office of Professional Experiences